Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 • is_student: boolean type (bool)

-If you only specify a variable’s type without giving it an initial value, you write it as follows.
+If you only specify the type for a variable without assigning an initial value, you write as follows:

-height: float # Type is specified, but no initial value
+height: float # Type specified but no initial value

-In this case, you will need to assign a value of the appropriate type to height later.
+In this case, you’ll need to assign an appropriate type-matching value to height later.

-In Python, code works without type hints, but lacking them can make the intent harder to convey.
+Python code functions even without type hints, but when hints are absent the intent becomes harder to convey.

 def multiply(a, b):